lyssieth/devenv/README.md

 ## Problems

 - It's probably got bugs.
 I haven't tested it much.
 It works in my use-case, and I haven't had reason to test it.
-- It's hosted here on <https://git.lys.ee>, where nobody else can add issues or w/e.